Born for Auto-Tagging: Faster and better with new objective functions: Experiments

+The distribution of EC-Zh dataset is $N_1:N_2:N_3=21.2:1.9:1$.
+All models are built with 4-layer, 4 heads, and no dropout.
+The following experiments are trained under the same conditions: learning rate strategy, batch=8, and 50 epochs.
+The accuracy comparison of macro $\textrm{F}_1$ and $\textrm{F}_2$ are displayed in table \ref{f1sotacomparison} and \ref{f2sotacomparison} with respectively.

 BAT is a model that converges faster than other SOTA models for the overall performance.
-BAT obtains the best F scores at 50 epochs and the scores are better than other SOTA models either with their 4-layer or deep layer structure at 100 epochs.
-See Figure \ref{50ceclasotaf1f2}, \ref{50pbpsotaf1f2}, \ref{50wcesotaf1f2}, and \ref{50cesotaf1f2} for the complete information of 4 loss functions.
+BAT obtains the best F scores at 50 epochs and is better than the deeper structure of other SOTA models at 100 epochs. ${\rm CLA}_{1, 20}$ represents CECLA loss with focal factor $\gamma=1$ and multiplication factor $\lambda=20$ in \eqref{lambda}. ${\rm PBP}_{0,8}$ stands for PBP loss with EE weight, focal factor $\gamma=0$ and $\lambda=8$ in \eqref{lambda}.